The higher education system in Denmark – Overview of Danish education levels

 Students working together.
 Photo by Fausto Bottini

 A top-up bachelor’s degree program is a type of educational degree you can take as a progression of your professional academy degree.
 Or if you have vocational training.
 Hence, you’ll also get access to candidate’s or master’s degree programs, subsequently.
-A top-up bachelor’s degree takes 1½ years as a full-time study to complete and corresponds to 90 ECTS credits.
+A top-up bachelor’s degree takes 1 year and 6 months as a full-time study to complete and corresponds to 90 ECTS credits.

 A Diploma Degree (Diplomuddannelse)

-This kind of university degree is targeted toward adults, who have at least two years of relevant, professional work experience behind them.
+A Diploma Degree is a university degree that is targeted toward adults who have at least two years of relevant, professional work experience behind them.
 A diploma degree is on the same level as a bachelor’s degree or a professional bachelor’s.
-At a minimum, it’s a requirement that you hold an academy degree.
+At a minimum, it’s a requirement that you hold an academy degree to be enrolled into a Diploma Degree.

 This kind of university degree typically lasts for three years, part-time, and some diploma degrees can be taken full-time in one year.
 It corresponds to 60 ECTS credits.
 You can find classes in the evenings but also during the day and sometimes remote learning is available as well.